 A good night's sleep consists of around five or six sleep cycles.
 One cycle consists of the following:

 Stage 1 – The drowsy, relaxed state between being awake and nodding off.

 Stage 2 – A deeper sleep where your body temperature cools a little and you become disengaged from your surroundings.

-Stages 3 and 4 – These are 'deep sleep'.
-It is very hard to wake up from deep sleep because this is when there is the lowest amount of activity in your body.
-It is also the part of sleep where your body rebuilds itself, restores energy and hormones are released.
+Stages 3 and 4 – 'Deep sleep'.
+It's harder to wake up from deep sleep because this is when there is the lowest amount of activity in your body.
+It's also the part of sleep where your body rebuilds itself and restores energy, and hormones are released.
 This is the good stuff!

 After deep sleep, we slip back into Stage 2 for a few minutes before entering 'dream sleep' – known as REM (rapid eye movement) sleep.
 Each cycle lasts around 1.5 hours and we need to experience all four stages in order to wake up rested.

 What does a good night's sleep look like?

 Sadly there's no such thing as a perfect sleep chart, but if you sleep like a baby and wake up refreshed your chart will almost certainly show a steady wave of peaks and troughs.